-The Fair Housing Act was passed into law by Congress in 1968, to help stamp out housing discrimination.
-As landlords, tenants, and real estate agents in North Carolina, a landlord must adhere to the act when it comes to handling both existing and prospective tenants.
+The Federal Fair Housing Act was passed into law by Congress in 1968 to help stamp out housing discrimination.
+As property owners, landlords, tenants, and real estate agents in North Carolina, a landlord must adhere to the act when it comes to renting and handling both existing and prospective tenants.

-The following is a guide to help you understand the Fair Housing Act and its accompanying regulations.
+The following is a guide to help property owners and others understand the federal Fair Housing Act and its accompanying rent-related regulations.

-Fair housing means that all persons must be afforded equal opportunity in all property-related matters.
-That is, in renting a unit, buying a property, in mortgage qualification, and even when obtaining property insurance.
+North Carolina Fair Housing means that all persons must be afforded equal opportunity in all residential property-related matters.
+This includes renting apartments, buying property, qualifying for a mortgage, and even obtaining residential property insurance.
+Every person seeking housing must be treated fairly and without bias.

-The North Carolina Fair Housing Act makes all forms of discrimination in housing matters illegal based on some protected characteristics.
-The protected characteristics are race, color, disability, sex, religion, national origin, and familial status.
+The North Carolina Fair Housing Act strictly prohibits all forms of discrimination in housing matters, making it illegal to deny housing opportunities in apartments or other properties based on certain protected characteristics.
+The protected characteristics outlined in the federal Fair Housing law include race, color, disability, sex, religion, national origin, and familial status.

-What Types of Properties Does the Fair Housing Act Cover?
+What Types of Properties Does the FHA Cover?

 federal fair housing act